 - Japanese ethnicity

-Ways To Prevent Glaucoma:
+How To Prevent Glaucoma

-If you’re at risk of developing glaucoma, medical experts recommend a healthy lifestyle that includes regular exercise and a nutritious diet to improve your overall physical and mental well-being.
+To prevent or lower your risk of developing glaucoma, medical experts recommend a healthy lifestyle that includes regular exercise and a nutritious diet to improve your overall physical and mental well-being.
 Take note of the following tips to maintain a healthy lifestyle:

-Tips For a Lowering Glaucoma Risk:
+Tips For Preventing Glaucoma

 - Maintain a healthy weight